 Led by Executive Director of Entrepreneurship and Innovation Jan Ryan, entrepreneurship programs in the College of Fine Arts aim to empower students to embody the entrepreneurial mindset and to teach them how to tap into their creative potential.
 The College of Fine Arts is working to build a community of creative entrepreneurs through the speaker series Pathways to Entrepreneurship and courses in creative entrepreneurship offered through the Center for Integrated Design.

 Fine Arts Careers Services (FACS) and the College of Fine Arts offer need-based scholarships to undergraduate and graduate fine arts majors to give all students the opportunity to professionalize their artistic and entrepreneurial ambitions.
 Students may apply for up to $2,000 of funding to support their internship experience.
 Students who are traveling outside of Austin for their internship may apply for an additional $1,000 to use towards travel and lodging.

 Professional Development Travel Initiative

 The College of Fine Arts and Fine Arts Career Services (FACS) also offer financial support to qualifying groups of students who design their own professional development travel opportunities through the Professional Development Travel Initiative (PDTI).
 The PDTI provides up to $700 per student for short-term (3-5 day) group travel to professional development opportunities.
 All currently enrolled undergraduates whose majors are in the College of Fine Arts are eligible to apply.

 Studio Art Course in Professional Practices

-Led by a rotating group of Studio Art faculty who are professionally active, this course focuses on writing an artist statement and resume, as well as learning about writing and applying for exhibition, grant and residency opportunities.
+Led by a rotating group of Studio Art faculty who are professionally active, the Professional Practices course (ART 350P) focuses on writing an artist statement and resume, as well as learning about writing and applying for exhibition, grant and residency opportunities.